Siddhant-Kushwaha/Chat-App/Readme.md

 <h2>Frontend</h2>
 <p>Move inside the frontend folder in the terminal and run "npm i" to install all dependencies.</p>
 <p>run "npm start" to start the frontend (which will start at port number 3001)</p>
+<p>Open two or more tabs or browsers to run the frontend and chat with each other</p>
 <p>Enjoy chatting!</p>